JetBrains/kotlin-web-site/docs/topics/js/js-react.md

        }
    }
    ```

-   With the help of Kotlin DSLs, the color of the button is changed dynamically using a basic Kotlin `if` expression.
+   With the help of Kotlin CSS DSLs that allows to change styles dynamically, the color of the button is changed using
+a basic Kotlin `if` expression.

 ### Move video lists to the application state